 The same applies for any paper towels, wipes and tissues which are used to wipe up surfaces in the room, as they will carry the odors of the commode and also of the cleaning products – get it all out in the trash straight away.

-If your loved ones is wearing diapers you need to put them in a bag immediately they are removed, and straight into your trash outside.
+If your loved one is wearing diapers, you need to put them in a bag immediately when removed, and straight into your trash outside.

-You can also put baking soda int the bottom of trash cans to absorb some of the odors.
+You can also put baking soda int the bottom of trash cans to absorb some odors.

 Most commonly used cleaning products for bedside commodes spillages and their odors